 What Are Some Ways that A Drug Case Can Get Dismissed?

 There are a number of ways that a drug case can get dismissed.
 You always want to see whether or not there was an issue with the stop or the search and seizure.
 It can get dismissed on its merit by having a trial and by addressing those issues and the judge agreeing that there were issues.
 You can have a trial and the person can be found not guilty; that’s one way to get the charge resolved.

 Another way is to do the diversion program.
 Other ways are thinking outside the box.
 We have people do the homework assignments that were previously discussed because those give people leverage when the attorney is talking to the prosecutor.

 For more information on Viewing Drug Charges on a Criminal Record, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (703) 548-1462 today.
+Get the information and legal answers you’re seeking by contacting us today.